Excerpts from

 Maureen Connolly:

-toss for
+toss for slice serve

-toss for
+toss for twist serve

-photos from
+photos from the book

 This season, since my return from abroad, I have been working very hard with Les Stoefen on my serve.
 Les is one of the biggest "boomers" the game has ever seen and he is teaching me a hard, flat ball and a good, reliable spin.
 My serve has always been the major weakness in my game, but under Les' expert tutoring it is gradually improving...